 Please allow at least two weeks planning time for any requested tour.

 A. There are two times when we visit all Ramsey County public schools to promote literacy.
 We visit Kindergarten classrooms in November to encourage kids to get their first library card as well as invite them to our celebratory Kindergarten Card Party.
 In late May/early June, we visit 2nd graders to promote all the fun activities that go with the Summer Reading Program.
 Why do we pick 2nd graders specifically?
 Because these are the kids who are almost, if not already, independent readers, and we want to encourage them at this crucial stage to continue reading as much as we can.
 Visiting the schools is one way we show students that their school and public libraries make a great team!

 Q. What activities do you offer for kids during the summer?

 A. Each Ramsey County Library has a Children's Librarian on staff that is more than happy to help.
 Does your child need book ideas for a report?
 Are you wondering how to help your 4-year-old prepare for kindergarten?
 Or maybe you just need some ideas for your child who devours books like they're made out of pizza.
 Whatever your need, we can help!
-Click on these links to email the Children's Librarian at your branch:
+Click on these links to email the Youth Services Librarian at your branch: